What you should know

 You can make a human rights complaint to the Human Rights Tribunal.
 The tribunal deals with complaints under the Human Rights Code.
 It operates like a court but is less formal.
 It has staff who help people resolve complaints without going to a hearing.
 If that’s not possible, they hold a hearing to decide if there was discrimination.
 We explain the process to make a complaint to the tribunal shortly.

 If the discrimination is at your place of work and you belong to a union, the union may be able to help you.
 Or you may be able to make a complaint to the Employment Standards Branch, the government office that administers the Employment Standards Act.
 Depending on the circumstances, you might be able to sue in court for wrongful dismissal.
-See our information on protection against job discrimination (no. 270) for more on these options.
+See our information on protection against job discrimination for more on these options.

-To make a human rights complaint
+Making a human rights complaint

 Get a complaint form from the Human Rights Tribunal, fill it in, and file it with the tribunal within one year of when the discrimination happened.
 If you wait longer than one year, your complaint may still be accepted if the tribunal believes it is in the public interest to accept it and no party will be prejudiced because of the delay.